oak-security/stylusport/handbook/src/errors-events.md

 }
 ```

 The derive macro expects an enum consisting on one or more unit variants containing a single type implementing the [`stylus_sdk::call::MethodError`](https://docs.rs/stylus-sdk/latest/stylus_sdk/call/trait.MethodError.html) trait.
-There is a [blanket implementation](https://docs.rs/stylus-sdk/latest/stylus_sdk/call/trait.MethodError.html#impl-MethodError-for-T) of `stylus_sdk::call::MethodError` for any type which also implements [`alloy_sol_types::SolError`](https://docs.rs/alloy-sol-types/0.8.20/alloy_sol_types/trait.SolError.html).
+The `stylus_sdk::call::MethodError` has a [blanket implementation](https://docs.rs/stylus-sdk/latest/stylus_sdk/call/trait.MethodError.html#impl-MethodError-for-T) for any type which also implements [`alloy_sol_types::SolError`](https://docs.rs/alloy-sol-types/0.8.20/alloy_sol_types/trait.SolError.html).
 The [`sol!`](https://docs.rs/alloy-sol-macro/0.8.20/alloy_sol_macro/macro.sol.html) macro is the easiest way to define types that implement `SolError`.

 The above mechanisms can be combined to allow Stylus contracts to return structured custom errors: